michielvanwessem/eternal-september.co.uk/resume/index.md

   </tr>
   <tr>
     <td></td>
-    <td>Worked on the DWP Account as part of the Refurbishment and Disposal strand of the DWP Digital Office Infrastructure (DOI) Programme.
+    <td>Worked as part of the DWP Account as part of the Refurbishment and Disposal strand of the DWP Digital Office Infrastructure (DOI) Programme.
       <br><br>
       <li>Arrange collection and drop off of equipment at DWP offices.</li>
       <li>Arrange for retrieval and storage of proof-of-delivery and check against project spreadsheet.</li>